AntoninoTarantino/antoninotarantino.com/README.md

 https://antoninotarantino.com

 TODO:
-+ Add dynamic localization (it_IT / en_GB) without reloading the page when culture is set.
 + Add links to previous github commits and work
 + Add a new GitHub project with Terraform or AWS CloudFormation to automatically create the small infrastructure.